HL7/cql-ig/input/pages/conformance.md

 1. Parameters to CQL libraries **SHALL** be either
     1. CQL-defined types that map to FHIR types, or
     2. FHIR resource types, optionally with profile designations, or
-    3. One of the types specified in [Open Types (*)](https://hl7.org/fhir/R4/datatypes.html#open)
+    3. One of the types specified in [Open Types (*)](https://hl7.org/fhir/R4/datatypes.html#open), or
     4. A BackboneElement, in which case the elements of the BackboneElement are represented as parts, or
-    5. An Extension, in which case the elements of the Extension are represented as parts
+    5. An Extension, in which case the elements of the Extension are represented as parts.
 2. Top level expressions in CQL libraries **SHALL** return either
     1. CQL-defined types that map to FHIR types, or
     2. FHIR resource types, optionally with profile designations, or
-    3. One of the types specified in [Open Types (*)](https://hl7.org/fhir/R4/datatypes.html#open)
+    3. One of the types specified in [Open Types (*)](https://hl7.org/fhir/R4/datatypes.html#open), or
     4. A BackboneElement, in which case the elements of the value are represented as parts, or
-    5. An Extension, in which case the elements of the Extension are represented as parts
+    5. An Extension, in which case the elements of the Extension are represented as parts.
 3. Tuple types are represented in FHIR as a `parameter` that has parts corresponding to the elements of the tuple type.
-List types are represented in FHIR as a `parameter` that has a cardinality of 0..*.
+List types are represented in FHIR as a `parameter` that has a cardinality of `0..*`.
 4. Libraries used in computable artifacts **SHALL** use the `parameter` element to identify input parameters as well as the type of all top-level expressions as output parameters.
 5. Libraries used in computable artifacts **SHALL** use the `dataRequirement` element to identify any retrieves present in the CQL, according to the following mapping: